 With the iPhone’s amount of simplicity in its interface, taking a photo or video with the camera is pretty straightforward.
 There are, however, many additional options and iPhone camera settings you can use to enhance your pictures.

-In fact, the iPhone’s camera is actually pretty sophisticated, and you may have noticed all the settings within the camera app that are available.
-Once you get an idea of everything you can do, it’s very possible to take high quality photos.
-Many people actually prefer the iPhone to do photography over a traditional digital camera, because of its ease of use and the amount of settings available.
+The iPhone’s camera is pretty sophisticated, and you may have noticed all the settings within the camera app that are available.
+Once you get an idea of everything you can do, it’s very possible to take high-quality photos.
+Many people prefer the iPhone to do photography over a traditional digital camera, because of its ease of use and the number of settings available.

 You’re also able to do basic photo correction right from your iPhone.
 If you don’t have the money for expensive cameras or photo editing software, yet still want to take quality photos, getting to know the ins and outs of the iPhone camera and photo settings will allow you to.

 When you open up the Camera app, you’re brought directly to the photo option.
 Other than this, there are five more ways you can take photos or videos: Time-lapse, Slo-mo, Video, Square, and Pano.
 You can select which you’d like to shoot in by tapping on it at the bottom of your screen.

 The Time-lapse setting allows you to take a video, and afterward, it will automatically be sped up.
 Slo-mo, of course, does the exact opposite.
 Then there is the regular video option, to take real-time video.

 Next, after the regular photo option, there is Square, which allows you to take square-shaped photos ideal for posting on social media platforms.
 Finally, there is Pano, short for Panorama.
 This lets you take photos of a larger area, such as a landscape.

 You can also flip to the front or back camera by tapping the icon in the bottom right corner showing arrows inside a camera.